csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 JS team’s naming convention for variables etc. is camel case, then they should be allowed to choose JS hooks like `.jsModal` if they so desire.

-* JavaScript and CSS are separate concerns—use separate hooks for them.
+* JavaScript and CSS are separate concerns — use separate hooks for them.
 * Giving different teams/roles different hooks makes for safer collaboration.

 ## QA Namespaces: `qa-`